How Much Protein?

 Summary

 Everyone is different, everyone has different goals, and everyone should be consuming protein to match their differences.
 But hopefully this article will get you off on the right foot, and you'll just continue to learn from there.
 Start with the table above.
 Choose a category and estimate your protein requirements for each day.
 Start counting calories and protein grams.
 Makes notes on how you feel and how you look (if that's your goal).
-If you don't workout on a day, maybe lessen the protein.
 At the very least, you should be consuming the RDA's recommendation of 0.8 g/kgBW/day.
 Make modifications if needed.
 Ask a qualified PFTA personal trainer if you still need help.
 Happy health and happy training!

 Written By